tonyscottpage/site/_posts/2014-09-01-are-we-open.markdown

 <li>Gear 2.
 Open:** We work in public spaces, blogs and social media, instead of closed email threads.
 We share signposts, drafts, prototypes and roadmaps to surface what’s needed to enable smart co-building.
 If we don’t, our communities will have no idea how to get involved nor will our immediate peers and colleagues be able to help as effectively.
 Comment: this gear is like speaking out loud in a normal voice, not shouting or using a megaphone. </li>

 <li>Gear 3.
 Shout it from the rooftops:** We are issuing a press release, getting our picture on the cover of Rolling Stone.
 Taking it up a notch to a higher order of magnitude, like: “Holy crap we’re releasing Firefox 4!”.
 Comment: this enables participation at scale with co-builders, mainstream participants or consumers. </li></ul><br>

-<h1>Why is agreeing on what gear you’re in useful?</h1>
 Many of us are uncomfortable about the distinction between gears 2 and 3.

+</div>
+<a onclick="showMoreOrLess(this,'restOfArticle');">Click to see more...</a>

 It’s easy to confuse “working open” with: “let’s tell the whole world about it”.
 We worry that saying something in a blog post will commit us to things in public before they’re ready.
 When in fact, those fears rarely, if ever, materialize.

-And the benefits far outweigh the imagined risk. <br><br>
+And the benefits far outweigh the imagined risk.

-</div>
-<a onclick="showMoreOrLess(this,'restOfArticle');">Click to see more...</a>

 __________________
 <b>Notes</b>